 Before you buy a new hot tub, you need a place to put it.
 Most portable and above-ground tubs can be installed indoors or outdoors, but they take up a lot of space.
-On the plus side, keeping a hot tub indoors means you can use it in any kind of weather, and you won't have to worry about damage from wind or sun.
+On the plus side, keeping a hot tub indoors or in a sheltered location outside, such as a covered patio, means that you can use it in any kind of weather, and you won't have to worry about damage from wind or sun.
 Whether your installation site is indoors or outdoors, it must meet a few basic requirements:

 Once your hot tub is installed, it requires regular care to keep it clean and running smoothly.
-Spas should be covered when not in use to keep debris out of the water, conserve heat and reduce evaporation.
+Spas should be covered when not in use for safety reasons and to conserve heat and reduce evaporation.
 A skimmer is handy for scooping out stray debris, and you should brush the sides and bottom of the tub weekly to clear away dirt and prevent algae growth.
 About once every three months, drain the water from the hot tub and clean its entire surface.

 A 600-gallon hot tub with just five people in it will accumulate body oils from dirt at the same rate as a standard swimming pool with 250 people in it.
 The filter is the first line of defense in keeping the water clean and most will last one to two years, but they must be cleaned on a regular schedule.
 The instructions included with your hot tub should explain how to do this.

-The filter can't do the job on its own, however; you'll also need to use a chemical treatment to kill bacteria and keep the water at the proper pH level between 7.4 and 7.6.
-If the pH is too high or too low, it can irritate skin and eyes or damage plumbing.
+The filter can't do the job on its own, however; just as with a swimming pool, you'll also need to use a chemical treatment to kill bacteria and keep the water at the proper pH level (between 7.4 and 7.6).
+If the pH is too high or too low, it can irritate your skin and eyes or damage the tub's plumbing.
 You must also monitor the level of calcium in the water, which can leave scaly deposits on the equipment.
 Experts recommend testing your spa water at least once a week.
 The simplest method is to use a test strip that will show results within seconds.